French Graduate Program

 Coursework & Second Foreign Language Requirement:

 Students fulfill their graduate requirements by taking course work in the Department of Romance Studies and in other departments at Cornell.
 During the first two years, students plan a full load of courses in their major and minor fields and are expected to take a minimum of 14 courses over a three-year period.
 The normal load is four courses per semester while on first-year fellowship, and three courses per semester for those holding teaching assistantships, in the second year.
-In the French program, students are required to take a total of three courses in each of three historical areas: Medieval/Renaissance, 17th/18th centuries, and 19th/20th centuries.
-The remaining courses are electives to be chosen at the student’s discretion, in consultation with his or her advisor.
+The French program is structured to allow for a broad experience in literary history and criticism.
+The student of recent literature should acquire an ample and precise sense of cultural traditions; likewise, the student of earlier periods should become acquainted with the literary and critical trends of our own day.
+The student will choose courses in consultation with his or her advisor.

 All incoming students are required to take the Romance Studies Colloquium (ROMS 6100) during their first semester in the program.
 In the second semester, students must take Language Methodology (ROMS 5070) in preparation for their teaching assignments as TAs.